Link2Trust/CGF/README.md

 ---

-## 🧩 Governance Body: PMA

-The **Policy Management Authority (PMA)** is the central body overseeing cryptographic policies and their alignment with business and security goals.

----

 ## 📄 License

 This repository contains documentation templates and guidelines for internal use.
 Ensure alignment with your organization's compliance and security policies before deployment.